 Actions

-Every automation has three action phases: First, Then, and Finally.
+Actions define what happens when an automation trigger fires.
+Each automation has three phases: First, Then, and Finally.

 Send Slack Message#